With thanks to JS Photography for the drone imagery

 By providing this workspace capability under your own brand you’re explicitly differentiating your service.

-Verification of Completed Works
+Verification of completed works

-As well as being a vital part of the initial review inspection and subsequent presentation of information this work space visualization can also be used to verify completed work.
+As well as being a vital part of the initial review inspection and subsequent presentation of information this work space visualisation can also be used to verify completed work.
 This transparency gives facilities managers confidence in the work that’s been done leading to quicker approvals and sign offs.

 - There’s no need to physically access the roof to see the inspection’s findings in a realistic setting.